 The Nursing Honors track provides an in-depth experience in nursing research for students who are pursuing a Baccalaureate in Nursing.
-In addition to the standard nursing courses, there is the opportunity to develop a unique relationship with a nursing professor who will support and encourage a more comprehensive and extensive experience.
-Nursing honors students are prepared for the challenges of the healthcare arena and gain more advanced knowledge in nursing research and the framework necessary to support research in practice.
+Included with the standard nursing courses, there is the opportunity to develop a unique relationship with a nursing professor who will support and encourage a more comprehensive and extensive experience.
+Nursing Honors students are prepared for the challenges of the healthcare arena and gain more advanced knowledge in nursing research and the framework necessary to support research in practice.

-Nursing honors students will take honors sections of fundamental science courses in the College of Science and Health, and upon completion of all prerequisites they will continue their studies with nursing courses.
-Five nursing honors research courses will be taken concurrently with the core nursing courses in order to complete an original research project.
+Nursing Honors students will take Honors sections of fundamental science courses in the College of Science and Health, and upon completion of all prerequisites they will continue their studies with nursing courses.
+Five nursing honors research courses will be taken concurrent with the core nursing courses in order to complete an original research project.

-What are Nursing thesis topics?
+What are nursing thesis topics?